controlshift/slate/source/includes/_authenticated_api_local_chapters.md

 `GET /api/v1/events/deliver-the-petition-to-the-wizard`

+### Apply Label
 <div></div>

-### Apply Label

-Applies an existing Label to a specific Event.
+Applies an existing Label to a specific Local Group.

 **Note:** Currently it is not possible to create Labels via the API.
-The Label needs to exists to allow tagging an Event with it.
+The Label needs to exists to allow tagging an Local Group with it.

-The request body must include a `name` attribute with the name of the label to be applied to the Event.
+The request body must include a `name` attribute with the name of the label to be applied to the Local Group.

-Event show URLs are constructed using the slug field as a unique identifier for each event.

-`POST /api/v1/events/deliver-the-petition-to-the-wizard/labelings`
+`POST /api/v1/local_chapters/deliver-the-petition-to-the-wizard/labelings`

 Response on success will not have a body, and status code will be `201 - Created`